 In a Terrestrial Class planet, the rocky mass of the world, everything apart from atmosphere and ocean.
 In the case of Gaian Type terrestrial planets includes continental and oceanic crust as well as the various layers of the planet's interior.
 The interior of the Terrestrial Class in general and the Gaian Types in particular is layered both chemically and mechanically.
 While some terrestrial class worlds have a static geosphere, in almost all Gaian Types worlds and some other terrestrial types the geosphere is active, with the crust is in a constant state of motion that gives rise to movement of the continents.
 The study of the geosphere is known as geology.

-- Population, some notes on
+- Population - some notes

 Text by M. Alan Kazlev